model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Even without stubbing types, the ability to stub functions/methods can help provide verification-friendly abstractions for standard data structures.
 For example, [Issue 1673](https://github.com/model-checking/kani/issues/1673) suggests that some Kani proofs run more quickly if `Vec::new` is replaced with `Vec::with_capacity`; function stubbing would allow us to make this substitution everywhere in a codebase (and not just in the proof harness).

-In what follows, we give two examples of stubbing external code, using the annotations we propose in this RFC.
+In what follows, we give an example of stubbing external code, using the annotations we propose in this RFC.
-We are able to run each of these examples on a modified version of Kani using a proof-of-concept MIR-to-MIR transformation implementing stubbing (the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).
+We are able to run this example on a modified version of Kani using a proof-of-concept MIR-to-MIR transformation implementing stubbing (the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).
+This example stubs out a function that returns a random number.
-These examples---involving randomization and deserialization---are the types of functions/methods that are commonly stubbed in other verification and program analysis projects.
-Other common examples that we should be able to handle include system calls and timer functions.
+This is the type of function that is commonly stubbed in other verification and program analysis projects, along with system calls, timer functions, logging calls, and deserialization methods---all of which we should be able to handle.
+See the appendix at the end of this RFC for an extended example involving stubbing out a deserialization method.

 ### Mocking randomization